5argon/AHLCG3mmDivider/README.md

 - German (Contributed by : [@empty0911](https://boardgamegeek.com/user/empty0911))
 - Italian (Contributed by : [@fabioflx](https://boardgamegeek.com/user/fabioflx))

+If translation is missing, file is still rendered but text area will be empty.

 ### Contributing translations

 This is a spredsheet which Unity can load and generate the dividers : https://docs.google.com/spreadsheets/d/1jA8786alNXLDSA-LVSh4HzJ6gza1JqO1_XyImz7ncaE/edit#gid=0

 Other than several left columns and `en`, you can freely edit the rest.
 You can contribute by filling in the other language if you would like dividers in that language generated.

 Note that there is no fallback to `en`, it will be blank if there is no text in that cell.

 After you have added some translations, you can ping me somewhere, like in [BGG forum thread](https://boardgamegeek.com/thread/2766339/3mm-divider-designs-available-download), and I will regenerate the graphics.

 ## Overview